What is Cultural Engagement?

 All applications are subject to the approval of the WIL Team.
 If you feel ready to submit an application for a self-sourced placement via InPlace, please click the button below to view the step-by-step guide and download the necessary documents.

 Key Dates and FAQs

-Visit the Frequently-asked questions page for application deadlines and further information.
+Visit the Frequently-asked questions page for further information.